-Thanks to Pedigree and a $20,000 grant, the Humane Society of Southern Arizona is providing life-saving dental work for shelter dogs.
+Thanks to Pedigree and a $20,000 grant, the Humane Society of Southern Arizona (HSSA) is providing life-saving dental work for shelter dogs.

-After completing a shelter transfer from an animal care center that had no staff veterinarian, we realized just how lucky our adopters are.
-Every pet that leaves our shelter for their forever home has been spayed/neutered, fully vaccinated, and all other extensive medical conditions addressed and treated to our fullest ability.
+After completing a shelter transfer from an animal care center that had no on-staff veterinarian, we realized just how lucky our adopters are.
+Every pet that leaves our shelter for their forever home has been spayed/neutered, fully vaccinated, and had all other extensive medical conditions addressed and treated to our fullest ability.

-Because we open our doors to pets from all types of situations, our staff often finds themselves in expensive situations.
+Because we open our doors to pets from all types of backgrounds, our staff often finds themselves in expensive situations.
 Thanks to a grant from Pedigree, we are able to schedule clinic appointments for shelter pets that are much more extensive than a basic spay or neuter.
-Many times, a pet will be showing signs of poor health, and when we examine their mouths, it is that they are in need of serious dental care.
+Many times, a pet will be showing signs of poor health, and when we examine their mouths, it is clear that they are in need of serious dental care.
 This grant opens the doors for more pets to be healthy enough to find their forever home, which is the ultimate goal.

 How much could it actually cost?

 While dental work can vary in price, even one extracted tooth can cost our shelter up to $400.
 The longer rotting teeth are left untreated in a dog’s mouth, the more costly dental procedures can be.
-Being able to extract teeth when a dog arrives at our shelter is incredibly beneficial, not only to the dog, but to potential adopters, because more costly procedures can potentially be headed off.
+Being able to extract teeth when a dog arrives at our shelter is incredibly beneficial, not only to the dog, but to potential adopters, because more costly procedures can potentially be avoided.